nrwl/nx/docs/web/api-jest/builders/jest.md

 ### verbose

-Type: `string`
+Type: `boolean`

-Display individual test results with the test suite hierarchy. (https://jestjs.io/docs/en/cli#verbose)
+Indicates whether each individual test should be reported during the run.
+All errors will also still be shown on the bottom after execution.

 ### watch